"Govia Thameslink has been failing my constituents for too long"

 The transfer will come at no cost to the Government, with the contract being removed from Thameslink’s operator after its expiry.

-The news was welcomed by both Richard Fuller MP, for North Bedfordshire and Alistair Strathern, MP for Hitchin.
+The news was welcomed by Alistair Strathern, MP for Hitchin – but Richard Fuller MP, for North Bedfordshire, warned that the move was “not a silver bullet”

 The date for Thameslink was announced alongside the 2026 dates for West Midlands Trains, Chiltern Railways and Great Western Railways to also move into public ownership.
 This means that by the middle of next year, eight in 10 passenger journeys across Britain will be run by publicly-owned services.